-Our special Post-boxes were only available until midday on Wednesday 12th December in 2018 because:-
+Our special Post-boxes are only available until midday on Wednesday 18th December in 2019 because:-

-We deliver cards over the two weekend preceding Christmas each year, this will be the weekends of the 8th/9th and 15th/16th December 2018.
+We deliver cards over the two weekends preceding Christmas each year, this will be the weekends of the 14th/15th and 21st/22nd December 2019.

 Although we ask our volunteers to deliver over the 2 weekends preceding Christmas, some deliveries may arrive on any day up until Christmas Day.
 If you have any queries please complete our contact form